Bosnian Muslims wish to strengthen European ties

-Swiss and Bosnian religious leaders have signed a joint declaration aimed at affirming the support of Bosnian Muslims for democracy and equality, and condemning religiously motivated terrorism.
+Religious leaders from Switzerland and Bosnia-Herzegovina have signed a joint declaration aimed at affirming the support of Bosnian Muslims for democracy and equality, and condemning religiously motivated terrorism.

 Gottfried Locher, head of the Federation of Swiss Protestant Churchesexternal link, travelled to the Balkan country last week at the invitation of Husein Kavazovic, the nation’s grand mufti and spiritual leader of Bosnian Muslims both at home and abroad.
 The two signed a joint declaration, dubbed the “Sarajevo Message”, which explicitly states that all humans should be free to choose their religion.

 Kavazovic said that Bosnian Muslims feel that they are a part of Europe, and are worried about the growing influence of the Arab states in the Persian Gulf.
-He expressed a desire to strengthen relations with the EU and Switzerland.
+He expressed a desire to strengthen relations with the European Union and Switzerland.

 Locher applauded the university training provided to imams in Sarajevo: “This European Islam, supported by intellectual reflection, can be a partner for us Protestants in Switzerland,” he said.
 He expressed a desire to organise a symposium for pastors and Bosnian imams in Switzerland next year.